c-blake/procs/README.md

 The selected set of processes is checked for lack of existence (via a 0 signal) each `delay` separated interval.  `procs` exits when either any or all (lower or uppercase) of the processes have failed to exist at least once.
-Up to fast PID recycling this recreates features of the `Bash wait`/`wait -n` builtin for processes *unrelated* to the wait-er.
+Up to fast PID recycling, this recreates features of the `Bash wait`/`wait -n` builtin for processes *unrelated* to the wait-er.

 `procs` is definitely a work in progress, but a nice enough bundle of useful